themestechnology/magento-google-merchant-center-shopping-feed-atom/README.md

 ## Feed Product Requirments

-This script will only process products with the following atributes,
+This script will only process products with the following attributes:

 Available = in stock